Inventive standard

 In TRIZ, inventive standards are a set of rules of synthesis and transformation of technical systems directly resulting from laws of evolution of these systems.
 As a rule, solving of a complex inventive problem is addressed to a combination of at least one TRIZ method and physical effect.
 Based on frequently used combinations of TRIZ methods and physical effects Genrich Altshuller proposed inventive standards.

-Current Definition (TRIZ Glossary)
+Current definition (TRIZ glossary)

-According to TRIZ Dictionary, inventive standard is a problem-solving method which proposes a rule presenting how to transform a Su-Field given to achieve the result required.
-The description of the rule consists of two parts: its left part presents an existing Su-Field that has to be improved (a generic model of a problem) and its right part presents a Su-Field that implements such an improvement (a generic model of a solution).
+According to the TRIZ Dictionary, an inventive standard is a problem-solving method that proposes a rule describing how to transform a given Su-Field in order to achieve the required result.
+The description of the rule consists of two parts: the left part presents an existing Su-Field that has to be improved (a generic model of a problem), and the right part presents a Su-Field that implements such an improvement (a generic model of a solution).

 Ontology Diagram

 The following picture presents the ontology diagram of Inventive standard concept.